USN

 Peace Through Strength |

-draped the former president's casket to Mrs. Reagan at
+the flag that draped the former president's casket to

-her request.
-This was also the flag that had flown over
+Mrs. Reagan at her request.
+This was also the flag that

-Capitol Hill on January 20, 1981, when the president was
+had flown over Capitol Hill on January 20, 1981, when the

-the flag that had been flying over the Ronald Reagan when
+Mrs. Reagan the flag that had been flying over the Ronald

 USS Ronald Reagan displaces approximately 95,000 tons of